As a teenager, a lot of things are confusing for us while our bodies develop.

 Step 3 – Use hair growth oil

 From the 2nd to the 8th week, you will experience having a flaky, itchy beard.
 This is normal, and during this time, you can try using hair growth oil that’s best for your skin type.
-Never give in to the urge to trim or shave your beard, even if you’ll be using a stubble trimmer.
+Never give in to the urge to trim or shave your beard.
 Otherwise, you’ll be forced to start from scratch.

 Step 4 – Continue grooming your beard